Parsoa/SVDSS/README.md

 4. Assemble SFS into superstrings (`SVDSS assemble`)
 5. Genotype SVs from the assembled superstrings (`SVDSS call`)

-Figure below shows the full pipeline of commands that needs to be run:

-![SVDSS's pipeline](docs/Pipeline.png)

-Note that you can reuse the index from step 1 for any number of samples genotyped against the same reference genome.

 In the guide below we assume we are using the reference genome file `GRCh38.fa` and the input BAM file `sample.bam`.
 We assume both files are present in the working directory.
 All of SVDSS steps must be run in the same directory so we always pass `--workdir $PWD` for every command.

+Note that you can reuse the index from step 1 for any number of samples genotyped against the same reference genome.

+Figure below shows the full pipeline of commands that needs to be run:

+![SVDSS's pipeline](docs/Pipeline.png)

+We will now explain each step in more detail:

 ### Index reference genome